andym80/favaloro-review/README.md

 ### Prerequisites

-Set in your broswer view and inspect with a width of 320px
+Set in your broswer view and inspect with a width from any mobile dimension.
 ### about this project

 This project was based on FREECODECAMP practice , parsed and rewrited on Visual Studio Code editor.

-And constructed in a responsive dimension.
+And realized in a responsive dimension.

 ## Authors